 During the test, the technologist will move the transducer probe around and apply

-IV contrast that helps the heart chambers show up better.
-This is not an iodine based
+(IV) contrast that helps the heart chambers show up better.
+This is not an iodine-based

 with this type of contrast.

-chest and remove the ECG electrode pads.
+the ECG electrode pads.
 You may then put on your clothes.

 What happens after an echocardiogram?

-Before you agree to the test or the procedure make sure you know:
+Before you agree to the test or procedure make sure you know:

-- The name of the test or procedure
+The name of the test or procedure

-- The reason you are having the test or procedure
+The reason you are having the test or procedure

-- What results to expect and what they mean
+What results to expect and what they mean

 The risks and benefits of the test or procedure

 What the possible side effects or complications are

 When and where you are to have the test or procedure

-- Who will do the test or procedure and what that person’s qualifications are
+Who will do the test or procedure and what that person’s qualifications are

-- What would happen if you did not have the test or procedure
+What would happen if you did not have the test or procedure

-- Any alternative tests or procedures to think about
+Any alternative tests or procedures to think about

-- When and how will you get the results
+When and how you will get the results

-- Who to call after the test or procedure if you have questions or problems
+Who to call after the test or procedure if you have questions or problems

-- How much will you have to pay for the test or procedure
+How much you will have to pay for the test or procedure